 Most people will be able to accommodate their workouts to this much training, and it’s a reasonable amount of time to give you optimal results.

-If you’re a part of Calisthenics Academy, you can pick your 6-day schedule and the program will make sure that your workouts will be perfectly optimized for you.
+If you’re a part of The Movement Athlete, you can pick your 6-day schedule and the program will make sure that your workouts will be perfectly optimized for you.

 Cover your bases

 I might have focused on calisthenics workouts, but you need to remember to rest and eat appropriately.
 Working out is just a part of the process towards better health.